Bjørn Helge Riise

 Bjørn Helge Semundseth Riise (born 21 June 1983) is a Norwegian former professional footballer.
-Riise played either a central midfielder or a right winger, and has earned 35 international caps for Norway.
+Riise played either a central midfielder or a right winger, and earned 35 international caps for Norway.
 He played for Fulham of the Premier League from July 2009 to August 2012.
 He is the younger brother of former Liverpool and Fulham player John Arne Riise, also a Norwegian international.

 Club career

 Aalesund

 Early in his career, Riise was linked with several clubs, including Manchester City and Cardiff City, but deals failed to materialize.
 Riise threatened to retire after the Cardiff deal fell through due to complications with Aalesund, his club at the time, stating "I don't understand what Aalesund want from me.
 I almost want to quit football because it's not fun anymore".

 Standard Liège

 In January 2003, Riise signed a three-year deal with Standard Liège, after impressing on a trial that included two reserve team appearances.
 He became teammates with fellow Norwegian Ole Martin Årst.